Heavy Flavour Jet Substructure: Jet shapes with heavy flavours

 \subsection{First Monte Carlo studies}

 We analyse the observables defined above exploiting Monte Carlo simulations.
 To this purpose, we generate samples of heavy- and light-jet events produced via proton-proton ($pp$) collisions.
 Since the main goal of this work is a theoretical study of heavy-quark emission patterns, we consider a simplified setup where the heavy-jet samples are generated only via $pp \rightarrow b\bar{b}$ processes (as a consequence for the light-jet sample we consider production of $u\bar{u}$, $d\bar{d}$ and $s\bar{s}$ pairs).
-Such a setup is sufficient to study the suppression of collinear radiation due to the $b$-quark mass, but of course more sophisticated simulations are required to make realistic phenomenological predictions.
+Such a setup is sufficient to study the suppression of collinear radiation due to the $b$-quark mass, but of course more sophisticated simulations and flavour-labelling procedures are required to make realistic phenomenological predictions, especially in view of the $g \to b \bar{b}$ splittings that increasingly happen in high $p_t$ jets.

 Our Monte Carlo simulations are performed with the general-purpose event generators \pythia, \herwig and \sherpa, as each of these programs implements heavy particle radiation in its own way, see refs.~\cite{Norrbin:2000uu, Bierlich:2022pfr}, \cite{Gieseke:2003rz, Hoang:2018zrp, Cormier:2018tog} and \cite{Schumann:2007mg,Krauss:2016orf} respectively.
 The generated events are analysed using the \rivet framework~\cite{Buckley:2010ar,Bierlich:2019rhm}.
 In this section, we only show representative results obtained with \pythia, while a comparison between the different generators will be performed in section~\ref{sec:MC}.
 The particles in the final state are clustered into jets using the anti-$k_t$ jet algorithm~\cite{Cacciari:2008gp} with jet radius parameter $R_0 = 0.4$ and the standard $E$-scheme recombination scheme as implemented in the \fastjet code~\cite{Cacciari:2011ma}.
 As anticipated, we use the \softdrop~algorithm for grooming with the parameters $\zc = 0.1$ and $\beta = 0$~\cite{Marzani:2017mva, Larkoski:2014wba}, i.e.\ mMDT, and the C/A algorithm \cite{Dokshitzer:1997in, Wobisch:1998wt} for jet reclustering, as implemented in the \fjcontrib~library.
 We select central jets with rapidities $|y|<2.5$ and a fairly high transverse momentum \mbox{$p_t>750$~GeV}.
 This may not be the best choice for phenomenological studies of $b$-jets, but we wanted to keep the hard scale $p_t R_0$ large enough so that non-perturbative corrections are under control.